 Famed as the folklore capital of Peru, Puno is renowned throughout the Andes for its music and dance.
 The best time to experience this wealth of traditional cultural expression is during the first two weeks of February for the Fiesta de la Candelaria.
 It is an excellent folklore dance, boasting incredible dancers wearing devil masks; the festival climaxes on the second Sunday of February; if you’re in Puno, it’s a good idea to reserve hotels in advance (hotel prices can double).

-The Festival de Tinajani, based around June 27, is set in the bleak altiplano against the backdrop of a substantial wind-eroded rock in the Canyon of Tinajani off the beaten trail.
+The Festival de Tinajani, based around June 27, is set in the bleak altiplano against a substantial wind-eroded rock in the Canyon of Tinajani off the beaten trail.
 It’s well worth checking out for its raw Andean music and dance, plus its large sound systems; ask at the tourist offices in Puno or Cusco for details.
 Just as spectacular, the Semana Jubilar (Jubilee Festival) occurs in the first week of November, partly on the Isla Esteves.
-It celebrates the Spanish founding of the city, and the Incas’ origins legend is from Lake Titicaca itself.
+It celebrates the Spanish founding of the city, and the Incas’ origins legend is from Lake Titicaca.
 Even if you miss the festivals, you can find a group of musicians playing brilliant and highly evocative music somewhere in the labyrinthine town center on most nights of the year.

 Puno is one of the few Peruvian towns where motorized traffic respects pedestrians.
-Busy as it is, there is less of a manic rush here than most coastal or mountain cities.
+Busy as it is, there is less of a manic rush here than in most coastal or mountain cities.
 It lacks the colonial style of Cusco or the bright glamour of Arequipa’s Sillar stone architecture.
 Still, it’s a friendly place where sloping corrugated iron roofs reflect the heavy rains between November and February.

 Puno has three main points of reference: the spacious Plaza de Armas, the train station several blocks north, and the vast, strung-out area of old, semi-abandoned docks at the ever-shifting Titicaca lakeside port.
-It all looks impressive, but the natural town-based attractions are few and quickly visited in the seventeenth century.
+It looks impressive, but the natural town-based attractions are few and quickly visited in the seventeenth century.

 The cathedral on the Plaza de Armas (daily seven am-noon and 3–6 pm; free) is surprisingly large with an exquisite Baroque facade and, unusually for Peru, a straightforward and humble interior, in line with the local Aymara Indians’ austere attitude to religion.
 Opposite its north face, the Museo Municipal Dreyer, Conde de Lemos 289 (Mon-Sat 8 am–2 pm; $3.50), contains a unique collection of archaeological pieces, including ceramics, textiles, and stone sculptures, mostly removed from some of the region’s chullpas.